 Brand Recognition

-Let's be honest: when customers research battery brands, they find plenty about Tesla, GivEnergy, and now Anker.
-SIG Energy has less online presence and fewer independent reviews.
+Let's be honest: when customers research battery brands, they find plenty about Tesla and Anker.
+Sigenergy has less online presence and fewer independent reviews.
 This can make the decision feel riskier, even though the products themselves perform well.

 Support Infrastructure

-Like most Chinese manufacturers selling into the UK, SIG Energy's support is primarily through distributors rather than a dedicated UK team.
-If something goes wrong, resolution times can be longer than with brands like GivEnergy that have established UK operations.
+As a newer entrant to the UK market, Sigenergy's support infrastructure is still developing.
+If something goes wrong, resolution times can be longer than with brands that have been established in the UK for many years.

 App Experience

-The SIG Energy monitoring app is functional but basic.
-It does the job — showing generation, consumption, battery state — but it lacks the polish of Anker's app or the integration options of GivEnergy.
+The Sigenergy monitoring app (mySigen) is functional but basic.
+It does the job — showing generation, consumption, battery state — but it lacks the polish of Anker's app.
 If you're a data enthusiast who wants detailed analytics, you might find it limiting.

 Aesthetics

-SIG Energy batteries are industrial-looking.
+Sigenergy batteries are industrial-looking.
 They're designed to go in garages and plant rooms, not living spaces.
-The casing is metal but the design prioritises function over form.
+The casing is functional rather than decorative.
 If aesthetics matter, consider Anker or Tesla instead.

-- Value-focused buyers — If you want maximum kWh per pound spent, SIG is hard to beat
+- Value-focused buyers — If you want maximum kWh per pound spent, Sigenergy is hard to beat

-- Larger capacity needs — The 5.12kWh modules and high scalability suit 15kWh+ installations
+- Larger capacity needs — The 6 kWh and 9 kWh modules and high scalability suit 15 kWh+ installations

 - Practical homeowners — Who care more about performance than brand prestige